nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ams_client/README.rst

 .. include:: /includes/tfm.txt

-The sample also requires a device running an AMS Server to connect with (for example, an iPhone which runs iOS, or a Bluetooth® Low Energy dongle and nRF Connect for Desktop).
+The sample also requires a device running an AMS Server to connect with (for example, an iPhone, or a computer with a Bluetooth® Low Energy dongle and nRF Connect for Desktop).

 Overview
 ********